rmakarovv/pmldl_project/README.md

         authors: Roman Makarov & Adela Krylova
         e-mails: o.makarov@innopolis.university & a.krylova@innopolis.university

+## The best results we obtained are:
+1. Discriminator accuracy was improved from **57%** (almost no training data) to **68%** on competition validation dataset
+2. Generator model was able to fool DistilBERT model in **68%** of generated data!
+(DistilBERT has one of the best results on kaggle with 85% accuracy).

 ## The project can be run in the following steps:

 0. Clone github repository with `git clone https://github.com/rmakarovv/pmldl_project.git`